 We suggest a stay of a minimum of two days in Eungella to give you the best chance of spotting the platypus and seeing the other local sites.

 Whether it’s for a quiet and relaxing time in the fresh cool mountain air, a romantic getaway, spotting the wildlife, or taking advantage of the beautiful walks in the rainforest, Eungella is a unique getaway in the Whitsunday hinterlands.
 The Eungella Platypus would have to be one of the most used to people platypus in Australia and one of the best places to see them in the wild.

 Download the “Welcome to Eungella” visitor guide.

 Because of the altitude, it can get down to 0°C in winter.
-We were there in early September and it was still freezing!
-In summer the temperature is still considerable cooler than the coast, especially the nights.
+Our trip in early September was freezing!
+In summer the temperature is still considerably cooler than the coast, especially the nights.